-Actual Target Maximum

-Pre-tax income \$150.6 million \$157.1 million \$188.5 million
+Actual Target Maximum Pre-tax income • \$157.1 million 4.8% \$188.5 million 5.3%

-Return-on-invested-capital 5.2% 4.8% 5.3%

 This resulted in annual bonus payments to Messrs.
 Serra, McHugh and Bahler, and Ms. Petrucci at a level slightly below target.

 Mr. Halls's target under the Annual Bonus Plan for 2008 was based upon the achievement by the operating divisions for which he had responsibility at the beginning of the year of a prescribed level of division profit.
 (Mr. Halls's responsibilities were expanded during the course of 2008; however, his annual bonus for 2008 was based only on the results of the divisions for which he had responsibility for the entire year.
 Beginning in 2009, Mr. Halls's performance target under the Annual Bonus Plan will be the same as that for all other named executive officers.)